 9.5 Chassis:

-The chassis must be based on production model and recognisable as such.
+The chassis must be based on a production model and recognisable as such.
 The standard floor pan, sills, bulkheads, doors, and roof must remain as produced by the manufacturer in construction, except as allowed in Championship Regulations 9.5b to 9.5i.

 The rear bulkhead (driver compartment to boot, Saloon/Coupe cars) may be made from an alternative material and may be relocated from the original.